DBGConline/DBGC_distance-based_group_contribution/ReadMe.txt

 T.H.
 Lay, J.W.
 Bozzelli, A.M.
 Dean, E.R.
 Ritter, Hydrogen Atom Bond Increments for Calculation of Thermodynamic Properties of Hydrocarbon Radical Species, 1995
 http://pubs.acs.org/doi/abs/10.1021/j100039a045

+P.S.
+Files in the directory dos2unix-6.0.6-win64 is used for text file format conversion (dos to unix).